 If you’re looking for more thrill than a traditional sledding day but aren’t quite ready to hit the slopes of the ski mountain, this activity is for you.
 Snow tubing is a great way to get outside and breathe in the crisp air while laughing the whole way down.
 Unlike skiing and snowboarding, no experience or lessons are required to enjoy this activity.
 Not sure where to go?
 Take a look at these snow tubing spots in and around NJ for a day of thrills.

 Travel in space

-Sit back, relax, and get lost in space while looking up at the stars and at a film presentation in the domes of New Jersey’s educational and entertaining planetariums.
-Kids (and parents) of all ages will get lost in the enchantment of the dome’s crystal clear projection – all while learning something new.
+Sit back, relax, and get lost in space while looking up at the stars and a film presentation in the domes of New Jersey’s educational and entertaining planetariums.
+Kids (and parents) of all ages will be mesmerized by the enchantment of the dome’s crystal clear projection – all while learning something new.

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
-There are a bunch of indoor waterparks to discover all over the state, including American Dream DreamWorks Waterpark in East Rutherford or Sahara Sam’s Oasis in Berlin.
+There are a bunch of indoor waterparks to discover, like Dreamworks WaterPark (the biggest in North America), Big Kahuna’s in West Berlin, and the mega-resort Kartrite over the border in New York.
 Kids will have a ball getting soaked indoors, and you’ll all feel like you want on a resort vacay miles away.

 Move playtime indoors

 Let your littles bounce around, climb the walls, or get imaginative in one of the many playspaces just for them.
 Visit the travel-themed, Exceptional Explorers play space in Livingston, check out the fishing zone at The Great Story in Ridgefield, or run and play at the Jellybean Jungle in Marlton.
 Wherever your littles let their sillies out, you can guarantee a naptime (even on the car ride home).